ZeroTraceAPI/Amulet-Utility-Plugins/.github/pull_request_template.md

 > You may delete any part of this template if you want to start from a blank pull request description, except the **Contribution agreement** section.
+>
-The **Contribution agreement** section should remain in the pull request.
-If you remove it, you must still clearly acknowledge that you have read, understand, and agree to the contribution agreement.
-Pull requests that do not include this acknowledgement may not be merged.
+> The **Contribution agreement** section should remain in the pull request.
+If you remove it, you must still clearly acknowledge that you have read, understand, and agree to the contribution terms in `CONTRIBUTING.md`.
+>
+> Pull requests that do not include this acknowledgement may not be merged.

 ## Summary